lokeshkavisth/donna-stroupe/README.md

 Setup:

-    run npm i && npm start for both client and server side to start the app
+   Run this cmd to initialized project npm init

+   Run this cmd to run this project npm start

+   or

+   npm run start